 Technical Requirements

-Monterrey Bay Aquarium Research Institute (MBARI) will undertake the following activities:
+The Monterey Bay Aquarium Research Institute (MBARI) will undertake the following activities:

-Upgrade two Tethys-class AUVs to carry fisheries acoustics and sensor payloads appropriate for addressing the uncertainties described above (vehicle 1), and an archiving ESP and limnology sensor payload (vehicle 2).
-Echosounders should consist of up- and down-looking 200 and 333 kHz split beam echosounders.
-Both vehicles should carry limnology sensor payloads to include sensors for chlorophyll a, photosynthetically active radiation, particle backscatter, Dissolved Oxygen, temperature, and depth.
+Upgrade two Tethys-class AUVs to carry (vehicle 1) fisheries acoustics and sensor payloads appropriate for addressing the uncertainties described above, and (vehicle 2) an archiving ESP and limnology sensor payload.
+Echosounders will consist of up- and down-looking 200 and 333 kHz split beam echosounders.
+Both vehicles will carry limnology sensor payloads to include sensors for chlorophyll a, photosynthetically active radiation, particle backscatter, Dissolved Oxygen, temperature, and depth.

 Conduct two weeks of coordinated sampling with the two AUVs described in item 1 and USGS research vessel(s) to compare measured fish densities and target strengths between the Tethys with up- and down-looking acoustics and ship-based down-looking echosounders, and eDNA to trawl catch composition.
 Assist with survey design and field campaigns, provide datasets to USGS for analysis, and participate in manuscript generation and review.

-While the vessel is not underway, conduct spatially ranging missions to characterize spatiotemporal variation in fish densities larger spatial scales scales.
+While the vessel is not underway, the LRAUV’s will conduct spatially ranging missions to characterize spatiotemporal variation in fish densities on larger spatial scales scales.
 Assist with survey design and field campaigns, provide datasets to USGS for analysis, and participate in manuscript generation and review.

 Assist with eDNA data collection to test species apportionment methods using meta-barcoding.

-[To be completed prior to final proposal submission: Why MBARI is ideally suited to this work; What MBARI staff will be involved in delivering the project, what their qualifications are, and what their rolls will be in the project.]
+MBARI has unique capabilities pertinent to this USGS activity.
+One area of MBARI emphasis since it’s founding in 1984, has been in the development of autonomous, robotic platform and sensing systems.
+In particular, the Long Range Autonomous Underwater Vehicle (LRAUV) is an MBARI-developed platform that has special energy-saving features to allow 2 to 3-week missions before recovery is necessary.
+The LRAUV currently carries a suite of contextual sensors including chlorophyll, nitrate, oxygen, turbidity, salinity, and temperature, and other more specialized sensors (e.g., bioacoustics packages) have occasionally been added.
+The LRAUV also has the ability to react adaptively, watching for certain contextual measurements before modifying its flight behavior.

+The Environmental Sample Processor (ESP) is among a new generation of robotic sensors specifically designed for use with the LRAUV.
+Modeled as an ‘ecogenomic sensor’, the ESP provides for subsurface, hands-off collection of discrete water samples, particle concentration and application of various molecular biological analyses for detection of a variety of organisms, genes and metabolites.
+At present, the instrument can perform these types of assays with daily resolution and in real-time, and transmit data from remote locations.
+Relevant to the proposed activity, the ESP can also archive samples for more in-depth analyses upon instrument retrieval.

+This project has a clear division of labor between the vehicle and acoustics operations, and the sample collection operations.
+Thus, the Project Managers of the LRAUV and ESP projects will employ their respective teams for each component, according to the following breakdown:

+LRAUV operations/Bioacoustics

+Brett Hobson—ME and Project Manager

+Brian Kieft—SE and SR. LRAUV operator

+Ben Raanan—SE and LRAUV operator

+Erik Trauschke—LRAUV Operations

+Brett Jones—nosecone build technician

+ESP operations

+Jim Birch – Project Manager

+Chris Preston—Sr. Research Specialist/ ESP operator

+Vehicle retro-fit

+Aaron Schnittger--Mechanical technician

+Jose Rosal--Electronic technician

+Mike Parker--machinist

 Deliverables

 Year 1 deliverables under the project are as follows: